alex391/hide-cursor/known-issues.md

 # Known issues
-1. Cursor will be shown on iframes that are dynamically added after toggling.
-Workaround: toggle hidden again if a new iframe needs to be hidden.
-Most dynamically added iframes are ads, use [uBlock Origin](https://ublockorigin.com).
+1. Cursor will be shown on iframes that are from other origins.
+Most iframes are ads, use [uBlock Origin](https://ublockorigin.com).
+2. This document shoudn't exist, github issues shoud be used instead.